 Severe flooding advice - What to do in a major flood

-Following the floods in 2016 Havering Council, as the Lead Local Flood Authority, commissioned a flood investigation report.
+Following the floods in 2016, Havering Council, as the Lead Local Flood Authority, has commissioned flood investigation reports.

 There is historical and current information on flooding on the GOV.UK website.